 The spectral “fingerprints” that revealed the presence of the salts is not found anywhere else on the terrain surrounding the streaks.
 This evidence convinced the NASA scientists that the streaks are formed by flowing salty water.

 Similar water deposits, known as perchlorates, have previously been discovered from the surface of Mars by NASA’s Phoenix lander in 2008, and Curiosity rover, which is currently roaming around an ancient lake bed in Gale Crater.

 Michael Meyer, lead scientist for NASA’s Mars Exploration Program, said yesterday: “These are dark streaks that for in the spring, grow through the summer and then disappear in the fall.”

 He added: “It took multiple spacecraft over several years to solve this mystery, and now we know there is liquid water on the surface of this cold, desert planet.

 “It seems that the more we study Mars, the more we learn how life could be supported and where there are resources to support life in the future.”

 Mars lacks a protective magnetic shield and so is bombarded with ultraviolet light from the sun that would prove fatal to unprotected life on the surface of Mars.
-But many scientists believe living bugs might live on underground.
+But many scientists believe living bugs might now be found underground.